Is Shopware 6 the Next Generation eCommerce Platform?Tomek Gajewski

 - Core - manages the core business logic, plugins, and data access and APIs.

 A Whole new Administration Tool

-One of the biggest innovations is the administration tool.
+One of the most significant innovations is the administration tool.

-The admin API is used specifically by the Administration Tool.
-However, it also gives access to all the resources which are managed by the Administration Tool.
-Thanks to this the admin API is open to be used by third-party apps - e.g. PIMs, CRMs, etc.
+Administration Tool uses the admin API primarily.
+However, it also gives the developer access to all the resources which are managed by the Administration Tool.
+Thanks to this, the admin API is open to be used by third-party apps - e.g., PIMs, CRMs, etc.

 - customer’s billing address